RemiBou/remibou.github.io/_posts/2018-10-17-Implementing-observer-pattern-in-Blazor.md

 ## Conclusion

 This pattern is very usefull for syncing your component across your app while keeping them decoupled.
+And again it shows that Blazor is a great project because you can use all the nice things that are already here in C# and .Net.
+The development might have started month ago but the amount of stuff you can reuse is enormous.

 ## Source
 -<https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/events/how-to-subscribe-to-and-unsubscribe-from-events>